geronimp/enrichM/README.md

 Explore is similar to pathway, but rather than generating a specified pathway it will start from a given query compound ID, and explore the possible reactions that use that compound given the enzymes present in the input KO matrix.

 See the [explore help page](https://github.com/geronimp/enrichM/wiki/explore) for more

+# Contact
+If you have any feedback about EnrichM, drop an email to the [SupportM](https://groups.google.com/forum/?hl=en#!forum/supportm) public help forum.
+Software by [Joel A. Boyd](https://ecogenomic.org/personnel/mr-joel-boyd) (@geronimp) at the Australian Centre for Ecogenomics.

+# License
+EnrichM is licensed under the GNU GPL v3+.
+See LICENSE.txt for further details.